Zhong-Lab-UCSD/HiFislides/README.md

 2. Output file produced by BWA.

 **Purpose**
 Count the number of HiFi reads per tile.
 A total of 6 X 11 tiles are available on NextSeq flowcell (sometimes they could be 6 X 14).
 We hypothesize that spatial barcodes on tiles covered by tissue should be mapped with more HiFi-Slide R1 reads than spatial barcodes outside the tissue covered region.
 To this end, we count the number of HiFi-Slide R1 reads per tile.
-To have a simplilified solution, we only consider HiFi-Slide R1 reads that have only one unique spatial barcode with the highest alignment score on the surface.
+To have a simplilified solution, we only consider HiFi-Slide R1 reads that have only one unique spatial barcode with the highest alignment score on the surface, which means considering only rows in `L2R1__L1R1_dedup.hifislida.o` where both columns 3 and 4 are equal to 1.

 **Output**
 Tab-separated file `L2R1__L1R1_dedup.hifislida2.o` with the following columns:

 - Column 1: Tile ID.
 - Column 2: Number of spatially resolved HiFi-Slide R1 reads per tile (ranked in descending order).
+- Column 3: Number of mapped barcodes per tile.

 If tiles with high number of HiFi-Slide R1 reads tend to be located in proximity, that may indicate these tiles were covered by the tissue.

-*** updated by Riccardo until here
+###

-## 4. preprocessing of HIFISLIDE R2 reads
+## 5. Preprocessing of Hi R2 reads

-By design, HIFISLIDE R2 sequenced the tissue RNA.
+By design, HiFi-Slide R2 sequences the tissue RNA.
 It is the RNA end.
-In practice, one issue was the read throught by HIFISLIDE R2 into the spatial barcode.
-If occurred, HIFISLIDE R2 could carry sequence of the R1 from the recycled flowcell.
-To identify such cases, we search for the illumina R1 primer in HIFISLIDE R2 and also search for the overlap between HIFISLIDE R1 and R2 per read pair.
+In practice, one issue was the read throught by HiFi-Slide R2 into the spatial barcode.
+If occurred, HiFi-Slide R2 could carry sequence of the R1 from the recycled flowcell.
+To identify such cases, we search for the illumina R1 primer in HiFi-Slide R2 and also search for the overlap between HiFi-Slide R1 and R2 per read pair.
 The latter task was performed by PEAR v0.9.6 using default parameters.
-We excluded HIFISLIDE R2 that overlap with HIFISLIDE R1 or mapped with illumina R1 primer.
+We excluded HiFi-Slide R2 that overlap with HiFi-Slide R1 or mapped with illumina R1 primer.
-Next, we used ``fastp`` to further process HIFISLIDE R2 reads.
+Next, we used ``fastp`` to further process HiFi-Slide R2 reads.
 We had 6 different options for processing.

 Option 1